-• Circling near the hill
+Circling near the hill

 It is vitally important when considering circling near a hill that you consider the risk of sudden loss of height if sink is encountered.
 Many mountain flying accidents have occurred due to insufficient margin when circling near the hill.
 Both horizontal and vertical separation needs to be considered along with drift due to wind.
-Figure of eights should be used if you have any doubt turning away from the hill.
+Circling against slopes (as opposed to figure of eights) is potentially hazardous, particularly in weak climbs.
+In these conditions, there is a constant need to closely monitor drift and push out from the slope for a few seconds on each turn.
+Figure of eights should be used if you have any doubt, carefully watching your drift and always turning away from the hill.